SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Insurers with explicit vacant home policies are few and far between.
 Usually, you’ll have to check with your current provider and make a special arrangement, like adding extra coverage (a.k.a. an endorsement) to an existing policy or paying a surcharge.
 That said, we did find a few top home insurance providers with special coverage for unoccupied property.
 When we made our final selection, here’s the key criteria we were looking at.

 Like Nationwide’s home insurance policies, State Farm’s homeowners plans offer thorough coverage at reasonable rates, so it’s no surprise that they would offer options for homeowners with a vacant property.

-State Farm has been “a good neighbor” for over 100 years.
+State Farm has been “a good neighbor” for over 100 years, even if that neighbor’s house is unoccupied at the moment.
 Their HO-3 policies are generous in the sense that they provide premium possessions coverage and weather damage insurance at no extra cost.

 That extra coverage is the real deal.
 State Farm doesn’t inflate their base rates to make it seem like you’re getting something on the cheap that you’re actually paying for.
 Check out our State Farm rates and coverage guide for the full story.

 We weren’t thrilled with our experience getting our online quote with State Farm.
 The rates themselves were great, but the quote generator felt a little 1.0 compared to the rest of the website, which is pretty outstanding.

 However, our experience wasn’t indicative of State Farm’s overall customer experience.
 State Farm ranked second in the nation for customer satisfaction in 20211, with nearly 20,000 agents to help with thorny home insurance questions, like those about vacant home insurance.